mdiaz683/Social-Network-Database/README.md

 The main objective was to create and transform a denormalized dataset—initially containing mixed user, post, and reaction data—into a well-structured, normalized relational database.
 The final model supports key relationships and constraints while ensuring data integrity and consistency.

+Here the logical schema that outlines the detailed structure of the database tables, including all column names, data types, and relationships:

 ![Logical Schema](logical_schema.png)

 ## Documentation